kubernetes/community/contributors/design-proposals/network/external-lb-source-ip-preservation.md

 - Node: On the node, we expect to see the real source IP of the client.
 Destination IP will be the Service Virtual External IP.

-- Pod: For processes running inside the Pod network namepsace, the source IP will be the real client source IP.
+- Pod: For processes running inside the Pod network namespace, the source IP will be the real client source IP.
 The destination address will the be Pod IP.

 #### GCE Expected Packet Destination IP (HealthCheck path)